Bernese Mountain Dog Price in India

 Overall, the Bernese Mountain Dog is a loyal and loving breed that makes an excellent family pet for those who have the space and commitment to care for them properly.

-Vital Stats & Physical appearance of Bernese Mountain Dog
+Vital Stats of Bernese Mountain Dog

 Some of the Vital Stats of Bernese Mountain Dog: